redhat-cop/image-scanning-signing-service/README.md

 * OpenShift Command Line tool
 * An OpenShift environment with the ability to create `cluster` level resources

+For disconnected and Satellite installation, below repo must be enabled:

+* rhel-7-server-optional-rpms

 ### Deployment

 Currently, there are two types of deployments: